Hinesly History, Family Crest & Coats of Arms

 Early History of the Hinesly family

-Another 180 words (13 lines of text) covering the years 1700 and 1701 are included under the topic Early Hinesly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hinesly research.
+Another 78 words (6 lines of text) covering the years 1591, 1613, 1700 and 1701 are included under the topic Early Hinesly History in all our PDF Extended History products and printed products wherever possible.

 Hinesly Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hinesly include Hindley, Hindeley, Hindle, Hyndley and others.